-3.38.
+3.39.
 Vehicles, Mobile Phones and in-vehicle technology

-All staff driving personal vehicles for college use must have the appropriate UK driving license and vehicle insurance (business use), please refer to COP No48 for Workplace Transport Mobile Phones.
+All staff driving personal vehicles for college use must have the appropriate UK driving license and vehicle insurance (business use).
+Mobile Phones should not be used when driving due to their distracting nature.
+Fully, hands-free in-car communication systems are approved.
+Please refer to Section 25.
+Workplace Transport and Traffic Management.